EventsUncle Phil

 DSC01154.JPG

 It looks like Parts Shop Duce aero on this zenki S14 SIlvia.
-For some reason I didn’t think Duce was around yet back then.
-Guess I was wrong.

 The Technical Factory Brains S13 showed up in a very nice shade of blue with PS Duce aero and a G-Corporation wing.
 The headlights were probably the G-Corporation covers as well.
 I think they were the only ones making them back then.